ADORSYS-GIS/keycloak-ops/docs/keycloak-crate.md

 The `keycloak` crate provides a comprehensive Rust client for the [Keycloak Admin REST API](https://www.keycloak.org/docs-api/26.0/rest-api/index.html).
 Its main purpose is to automate Keycloak administration tasks such as managing realms, users, roles, and groups from Rust applications.

-- **Ecosystem Role:** Admin client for Keycloak; does not provide OpenID Connect integration or token validation for end-user authentication flows.
+- **Ecosystem Role:** Admin client for Keycloak designed specifically for **service accounts and admin credentials**.
+It does not provide OpenID Connect integration or token validation for end-user authentication flows.
+This crate is intended for backend automation and administrative tasks, not for user login flows.
 - **Maintenance:** Actively maintained (latest release: v26.4.0).
   - [Crates.io](https://crates.io/crates/keycloak): 100+ stars, regular updates, several contributors.